django/deps/draft/orm-field-api-related-improvement.rst

 - otherwise the same field would be inside the form twice
 - there aren't really any form fields usable for tuples and a fieldset would require even more out-of-scope machinery

-The CompositeField will not allow enclosing other CompositeFields.
-The only exception might be the case of composite ForeignKeys which could also be implemented after successful finish of this project.
-With this feature the autogenerated intermediary M2M model could make the two ForeignKeys its primary key, dropping the need to have a redundant id AutoField.